Yazd Water Museum Keynote

 1 - The House of Kolahdouzha was located near Amirchakhmaq Square, one of the main tourist centers of Yazd, and had beautiful architecture and unique decorations.

-2 - There were many water installations in this building, such as a riffle, a cellar, a well, a water well wheel, and a qanat.
+2 - There were many water installations in this building, such as a riffle, a cellar, a well, a water wheel, and a qanat.

 Waterwheels were installed along the path of some qanats